WPTechInnovation/wpw-doc-dev/docs/python27.md

 1. Download the [repository](https://github.com/WPTechInnovation/wpw-sdk-python).
 2. Download the latest version of Apache Thrift (currently 0.10.0).
 3. Extract the repository and change to the **lib/py/** directory.
-4. Run the following command: `sudo python setup.py` install.
+4. Run: `sudo python setup.py` install.

 ## Run the examples

-You can try the examples by running the examples in two different console windows.
-Or, if you're installing on two separate devices, they must be one the same network that allows UDP broadcast traffic.
+You can try the examples by running them in two different console windows.
+Or, if you're installing on two separate devices, they must be on the same network that allows UDP broadcast traffic.
 Make sure you're using rhw Online Worldpay (OWP) files rather than the Worldpay Total (WT) ones.

-*   In the first window, run `python runConsumerOWP.py`.
+*   In the first window, run: `python runConsumerOWP.py`.
-*   In the second window, run `python runProducerOWP.py` OR `python runProducerCallbacksOWP.py`.
+*   In the second window, run: `python runProducerOWP.py` OR `python runProducerCallbacksOWP.py`.
 *   The two smart devices should communicate with each other and make a payment.

 ## See the payments

-Once the devices have successfully communicated with each other to make a payment, you'll want to check to make sure that your devices are successfully making and receiving payments.
+Once the devices have successfully communicated with each other to make a payment, you can check to make sure that your devices are successfully making and receiving payments.

 ### If you used your own test API keys